fhamonic/gecot/README.md

 For Linux, download and extract the precompiled binaries in the [last release](https://github.com/fhamonic/gecot/releases).

-Otherwise, follow the [build instructions](https://github.com/fhamonic/gecot/wiki/Build-instructions) to compile GECOT localy.
+Otherwise, follow the [build instructions](https://github.com/fhamonic/gecot/wiki/Build-instructions) to compile GECOT locally.

 ## Usage